nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 :arrow_right: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific label__ that consists of your project-number and a following numbering

-:pen: The samples must be __labelled with the last digits and the box with the project-number and sample set.__
+:pen: The samples must be __labelled with a continous number and the box with the project-number and sample set.__
 > Example:
 >
 > - The __first sampleset__ has 20 samples and your project-number is: 23-0065
 > - The final numbering in the samplesheet would be: __23-0065_001__ up to __23-0065_020__
 > - The sample box must be labeled with __23-0065_01__
 > - The sample tubes must then be labelled with __001__ up to __020__
 > - If you provide another sample set, the numbering on the tubes are consecutive for all samples.

 - __Metadata__ - the sheet is called 'Study' or 'Assay'

 2️⃣ __Protocols__:

     - "substitute" for Lab-book
     - here you should write down the used method, but also put in for example plasmid-cards that are specific for this part of the research
     - most optimal file-format would be .txt, but a Word-file can also be possible

 3️⃣ __Resources__ (only in studies)